 Matzo is a thin, crisp, unleavened bread that’s eaten during the Jewish Passover holiday.
 It’s traditionally made with flour and water only.
 Matzo is the bread the Jews took with them in their flight from Egypt and slavery.
 There was no time to let the bread rise properly because the exodus took place in haste and in the middle of the night.
 It’s remembered each year at Passover, as a meaningful part of the ritual ceremonies.
-Watch this plain, thin flat bread come alive when spread with olive oil, sprinkled with dried herbs, garlic and baked until golden.
+Watch this plain, thin flatbread come alive when spread with olive oil, sprinkled with dried herbs, and garlic then baked until golden.
 Delicious to serve with your meal or with an appetizer such as Skinny Smoked Salmon Dip.
 Normally I serve this dip with mini bagel chips or crackers but during Passover, the baked matzo is great to dip with.
 Just break into pieces before serving with the dip.
+One serving of baked matzo has 76 calories and 2 grams of fat.

 Prep Time: 5 minutes